Private health insurance waiting periods: Your questions answered

 - Be sure to contact your health fund before you have any health treatment or before going to hospital as a private patient, to check whether you’ve served any relevant waiting periods.

 - Be as prepared as you can be.
-If you’re planning a family and would like to be covered for the birth, make sure you arrange private health cover with enough time, taking into account a nine month pregnancy and the 12 month waiting period.
+If you’re planning a family and would like to be covered for the pregnancy and birth, make sure you arrange private health cover with enough time, taking into account a nine month pregnancy and the 12 month waiting period.
 If you want your baby covered from birth, let your private health insurer know within two months of their arrival.

 - For unexpected situations, like emergency hospitalisation where you haven’t served out the two month waiting period for new conditions, you can access the public health system.